 Condo Association Insurance

 Condo owner’s associations have unique insurance needs.
 Owners of each unit own a portion of the building, while certain areas of the building are shared.
 Condos, just like any other home, face risks like fire, theft and vandalism, so many people acquire condominium insurance as a means to protect their property.
 Condo associations, however, can also face multiple liability risks that come with managing amenities such as swimming pools, gym equipment and playgrounds.

 When faced with perils, we expect the insurance company to be there for us.
 Unfortunately, though, often insurance companies are quick to take our money but reluctant to help us in our time of need.
-Contact an insurance lawyer if you are dealing with insurance claims issues.
+Contact an Texas condo association insurance lawyer if you are dealing with claims issues.
 They can help you receive the settlement you need.

 Is your adjuster unwilling to negotiate?
 Do you believe your claim was unjustly denied?
 Ms. Ahmed and Ms. LeMaster are seasoned insurance attorneys with more than three decades of combined experience assisting policyholders.
 Having worked on behalf of insurance companies in the past, LeMaster & Ahmed, PLLC is well versed in their tactics.
 If you are struggling to get the coverage you need, call an experienced condo association claim lawyer at LeMaster & Ahmed, PLLC.

 Don’t argue with insurance adjusters any longer.
 Call (888) 306-2119 to schedule a consultation with a condominium association lawyer in Texas.
 Ms. Ahmed and Ms. LeMaster assist policyholders throughout the state of Texas such as Montgomery County, Collin County, Harris County, Dallas County and Galveston County.